ctcg-blog/ctcg-blog.github.io/_posts/2024-08-22-Azure-Front-Door-as-a-C2-Redirector.md

 CDN providers such as Azure Front Door, AWS CloudFront, and Cloudflare can be used as 'Cloud Domain Fronting' techniques with good effect.

-AWS has since disabled the ability and feature to use their CDN service as C2 redirector resources, due to the mass-scale abuse of such resources, Cloudflare's 'Trust & Safety' team monitor the public web for misuse and abuse of their cloud resources, it is difficult to predict how long this technique will work in the future.
+AWS has since disabled the ability and feature to use their CDN service as C2 redirector resources, due to the mass-scale abuse of such resources.

+Cloudflare's 'Trust & Safety' team monitor the public web for misuse and abuse of their cloud resources, it is difficult to predict how long this technique will work in the future.

 References